jonasargelo/Complex-systems-sim/README.md

 #### Reproduction

 To reproduce the island model results the simulation function in the multiple_islands.ipynb can be used.

+To reproduce the results obtained for single grids, the function voter_model_fast() from the notebook 'Backwards voter model/backwards_time_voter_model.ipynb' can be used.
+This function is based on the paper 'A coalescence approach to spatial neutral ecology' by Rosindell J. et al (2008).

 ## Authors and acknowledgment
 - Jonas Argelo